philzook58/philzook58.github.io/_notes/Languages/prolog.md

 ```

+seqq describes concatenating a sequence of lists.

 - `seq`
 - semicontext
 - DCGs are useful also for implicilty carrying state.
+- State trasnformation is a _sequence_ of states when considered purely functionally.
 ```
 state(S), [S] --> [S].
 state(S0, S), [S] --> [S0].